 Who knew?
 There are actually worthwhile things a person can do with dryer lint.
-And here I was, just chucking it and wondering if possibly it could go into the recycling bin.
+And here I was, just chucking it and wondering if maybe it could go into the recycling bin.

 1. Make clay out of it for the kids.

 Continue stirring slowly over low heat as you add 3-5 drops of vegetable oil.
 Once it’s smooth and sticking together nicely, you can pour it onto wax paper to cool.